SergK/tkn-graph/README.md

 ## Installation

+Download the latest binary from the [releases page](https://github.com/sergk/tkn-graph/releases/latest)

+or building locally:

-To install the project, you need to have Go installed on your system.
-You can download and install Go from the official [website](https://golang.org/dl/).
+You need to have Go installed on your system.
 Once you have Go installed, you can build the project using the following command:

 ```bash
 make build